Courtney Pine: Media appearances

+Pine appeared in August 2008 as an advocate for Pierre Boulez on the BBC World News classical music programme Visionaries.

+On Christmas Day 2018, Pine appeared on BBC Two's Merry Christmas Baby – with Gregory Porter & Friends.

+Recognition and honours

 Pine was appointed Officer of the Order of the British Empire (OBE) in 2000, and Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours for services to jazz music.

-He was also awarded an honorary doctorate from the University of Westminster on 6 December 2004.
+He was awarded an honorary doctorate from the University of Westminster on 6 December 2004.
 He was awarded an honorary doctorate from the University of Southampton on 15 July 2010.

-Pine appeared in August 2008 as an advocate for Pierre Boulez, on the BBC World News classical music programme Visionaries.

-On Christmas Day 2018, Pine appeared on BBC Two's Merry Christmas Baby – with Gregory Porter & Friends.

 Personal life

 Pine lives in London with his wife and their four children.